Every language has phrases and sentences that cannot be understood by just knowing the individual words. There are …

 Oh, I definitely don’t like creepy crawlies.
 They give me the willies, particularly cockroaches, and those pesky little critters inhabit just about every nook and cranny, don’t they?

-I hate the system here.
-I think it’s absolutely terrible, the way they stuff knowledge down the students’ mouths, and make them mindlessly spew out memorised claptrap without really knowing a damn thing.
+I don’t like it, the way they stuff knowledge down the students’ mouths, and make them spew out memorised claptrap without really knowing a damn thing, like all the social-justice jerk-offs in the west, in their lemming-like hoards.

 The public version of the IELTS Speaking Band descriptors admits that this idiomatic and informal vocabulary is a sign of a better speaker.
-Thus, it is worth acquainting yourself with some of this language, and this section will give you small doses of some of the more useful examples that you can consider.
+Thus, it is worth understanding some of this language, and this section will give you small doses of some of the more useful examples that you can consider.

 The important point is that memorising this vocabulary and saying it mechanically (that is: wrongly, confusingly, and sometimes embarrassingly) could merely indicate you are IELTS 5 ( using vocabulary with limited flexibility).
 A constant theme in this website (and my IELTS books) is that memorisation is the wrong strategy.